Hate on Social Media

 While anti-Muslim tweets were deemed less polarizing than some other groups, critics have argued that hate speech toward Muslim-Americans has normalized over the past decade.
-They suggest that failure to condemn these comments, combined with the divisiveness of the 2016 presidential election (and a rise in hate crimes over the last several years), has helped incite further acts of violence and trends of hate speech toward Muslims in the U.S
+They suggest that failure to condemn these comments, combined with the rise in hate crimes over the last several years, has helped incite further acts of violence and trends of hate speech toward Muslims in the U.S.

 We found that white supremacist groups and Miscellaneous communities had the least polarizing comments of any of the hate groups studied.

 Anti-immigrant tweets were found to be the most hateful, and anti-immigrant group FAIR (Federation for American Immigration Reform) averaged the most likes of any of the hate groups studied, over 50 per tweet.
 FAIR averaged more than twice as many likes as nearly any other group that we looked at and had the most followers at the time of this publication.

 White supremacist groups like VDARE averaged almost 30 likes for each of their tweets, while anti-Muslim groups like ACT for America and Jihad Watch averaged about 20 likes for each of their posts.

 All of these jingocucks demanding war with Russia are the same exact people who absolutely refuse to guard our own borders.

 — Virginia Dare (@vdare) January 11, 2017